 When to apply a sealer

 When using clear sealers and toner, you will need to reapply every year.
 Stains can be reapplied every other year.
-Make sure to wear gloves, safety mask, and eye protection when using these stains and sealers.
+Make sure to wear gloves, a safety mask, and eye protection when using these stains and sealers.

 You want to make choose a time frame where you know you will have 2 days of clear skies and moderate temperatures.
 First, lightly sand the deck.
 Use a pole sander and 80 grit paper.
 This will remove anything left behind from washing.